adrimus/adrimus.github.io/content/about.md

 Speaking of gaming, I'm particularly fond of Xcom, Sonic the Hedgehog, Infamous, Batman: Arkham Trilogy and Spiderman games.
 It's my way of unwinding after a day of scripting and troubleshooting.
 There's something satisfying about conquering both technical challenges at work and virtual challenges in games.
 Lately I have less time and I have been enjoying Teenage Mutant Ninja Turtles: Shredder's Revenge.

+### Work history - From ActionScript to PowerShell

+I started my career as a web / graphic designer.
+I have always been a creative person and I enjoyed the design aspect of my job, especially creating logos and branding.
+However, I found myself drawn to ActionScript and Flash development, PHP and MySQL.
+Years later I decided to make a career change and started as an IT technician in a Primary School.
+I learned about Active Directory, group policies and OS deployment.

+Yada, yada, yada, I ended up working as a technician at a larger company and eventually they opened up a role for me as System Administrator.
+I discovered PowerShell and found a way to combine my passion for scripting and managing servers and infrastructure.

 ### Let's Connect

 Feel free to reach out through any of the social links.
 I'm always happy to discuss PowerShell, sysadmin life, gaming, or share dad jokes!